Discover exciting elective pathways

 - Link your studies to the UN Sustainable Development Goals

-Please note, Global Challenge Pathways are only available to eligible students with a certain amount of free modules in their curriculum, and not all pathways are avaliable to all students; please check your programme course page for details.
+Please note, Global Challenge Pathways are only available to eligible students with a certain amount of free modules in their curriculum, and not all pathways are available to all students; please check your programme course page for details.

-Explore the pathways below.
+Explore our pathways

 Through the Climate Change & Sustainability pathway you will develop the skills, understanding and drive to become agents of change to tackle climate change and wider sustainability challenges.

 You may work with international partners to explore climate change and sustainability in different international contexts; lead your own projects to drive real change in your communities; or even be part of educating others to help achieve a more sustainable future.

 The Digital Futures pathway offers you the opportunity to become an active contributor to current debates, and engage with cutting-edge research, addressing both the exciting potential and the challenges of disruptive digital transformation across all spheres of life.

 Part of a diverse and interdisciplinary pathway community, you will have the opportunity to engage in exciting, impactful collaborative project work in innovative formats.
 Engaged in real-world scenarios, you will use digital technology and creativity to promote inclusive, empowering, and sustainable change at local and global levels.

 If we are to achieve the promise of Sustainable Development Goals, solve the climate crisis, and take advantage of the changes that the digital revolution provides, we need to understand the power of enterprise and prepare for future contexts of work, creativity and disruption.

 Supporting you to be part of future-facing solutions, this pathway will develop your understanding of the utilisation of resources, labour and capital.
 It will support you in developing creative, original thinking, with opportunities to collaborate on projects that persuade and effect change, setting you up to thrive in future environments of work and innovation.